FlashGordon7/esp-multical21/README.md

 # esp-multical21
+Added RSSI level on serial log

 Changed Gain-input for better range

-CRC has been added to eliminate wrong readings.
+CRC has been added to eliminate corrupted readings.

 User and Password have been added to MQTT.